bartoszgebarowski/guess-a-word/README.md

 ### Responsive navigation bar

-- It contains the logo and buttons that will bring up the rules and statistics popups respectively
+- It contains the logo and buttons that will bring up the rules and statistics popups, respectively
   - The display of the navigation bar changes depending on screen size

 ### Logo